openstack/swift/go/README.md

 Prerequisites: SAIO
 -------------------

-First, you should have a working [SAIO][2] with no storage policies.
+First, you should have a working [SAIO][2] with only replication type storage policies configured in `/etc/swift.conf`.

 You will also need to configure your syslog to listen for UDP packets.
 If you're using rsyslog or a standard SAIO, simply uncomment these two lines in